 The scarlet ibis can be found inside the Matilda R. Wilson Free-Flight Aviary where more than 30 species of birds are free to fly, walk or swim among the cover of lush tropical plants in a warm and inviting climate.

 The scarlet ibis is bright scarlet red (sometimes orange-red or deep pink) with black wing tips.
 Its head, neck and under-parts are often paler.
 The beak – longer and more curved in males – sometimes becomes blackish to a variable extent, especially during the breeding season.
 The legs are also pinkish to reddish, with blackish-brown nails.

-Young scarlet ibis are able to swim before they can fly.
+A young scarlet ibis is able to swim before it can fly.